IBMStreams/streamsx.sttgateway/README.md

 # STT Gateway toolkit for IBM Streams

 ## Purpose
 This toolkit is designed to ingest audio data either stored in files (.wav, .mp3 etc. for a batch workload) or streamed through a network switch (for a real-time workload).
-It then transcribes that audio into text via the IBM Watson STT (Speech To Text) service running on the IBM public cloud or on the IBM Cloud Private (ICP).
+It then transcribes that audio into text via the IBM Watson STT (Speech To Text) service running on the IBM public cloud or on the IBM Cloud Pak (ICP).

 ## Documentation
 1. The official toolkit documentation with extensive details is available at this URL: https://ibmstreams.github.io/streamsx.sttgateway/